hugojosefson/express-cluster-stability/README.md

   * `workerFunction` - Mandatory.
 Function which will be run in each worker process.
 Receives the effective options object as an argument, and SHOULD return a server with a `.close()` method.
      If it returns a server with a `.close()` method, `express-cluster-stability` can use it to close down even more gracefully if an `uncaughtexception` occurs in a worker.
+Instead of the server instance, it may return a `Promise` which resolves to a server with a `.close()` method.
   * `options` - Optional.
 Object with configuration options to override:
     * `logLevel` - Minimum log level to process.
 Default is environment variable `EXPRESS_CLUSTER_LOG_LEVEL`, or `info`.